Cyclone Betsy: New Caledonia

-Cyclone Betsy affected New Caledonia between January 9–10, and passed about 120 mi to the north of the Belop islands.
+Cyclone Betsy affected New Caledonia between January 9–10, and passed about 120 mi to the north of the Belep islands.
 Gale-force winds associated with Betsy, were experienced as far south as Nouméa.

 Other islands

 Late on January 3, westerly winds of between 75–85 km/h, were reported on the northern side of the monsoon trough in Nauru.
 At around the same time parts of Kiribati, were affected by squally westerly winds.
 Five people died in accidents related to the strong winds, including one when the roof of a mission building collapsed.
 During January 7, heavy swell generated by the system caused flooding and minor damage on the Northern Tuvaluan islands.